HassanTarar1/HassanTarar1/README.md

 - 👋 Hi, I’m @HassanTarar1
 - 👀 I’m interested in  Softare Development.
-- 🌱 I’m currently learning App development using Androdi Studio
+- 🌱 I’m currently learning App development using Android Studio
 - 💞️ I’m looking to collaborate on App developement, Ethereum Blockchain and Cyber security domains.
 - 📫 How to reach me
   --linkedin profile--